Convex Coupled Matrix and Tensor Completion: Proofs of Excess Risk Bounds

 The final resulting bound is

 \QEDB }

-In addition to the above transductive bounds for completion with coupled norms we also provide the bounds for individual tensor completion with tensor norms such as the overlapped trace norm, the latent trace norm and the scaled latent trace norm.
-We can consider \eqref{eq:coup_objective_thory} only for a matrix or a tensor without coupling and with low rank regularization.
-Then we may have the transductive bounds for a matrix $M \in \mathbb{R}^{n_{1} \times m}$ from \citep{JMLR:v15:shamir14a} as follows,
+In addition to the above transductive bounds for completion with coupled norms, we also provide the bounds for individual tensor completion with tensor norms such as the overlapped trace norm, the latent trace norm, and the scaled latent trace norm.
+We can consider \eqref{eq:coup_objective_thory} only for a matrix or a tensor without coupling and with low-rank regularization.
+Therefore, we may have the transductive bounds for a matrix $M \in \mathbb{R}^{n_{1} \times m}$ \citep{JMLR:v15:shamir14a} as